This article was updated on May 2, 2022

 This guide will cover several creative ways your organization can give back to your community, as well as provide real-world success stories so you can see what works.

-Every neighborhood is different, so each of the following forward-thinking strategies is unique and can be custom-tailored to meet the needs of your individual community.
+If you are looking to contribute to a charitable organization or start volunteering, there are many ways your business can up its community involvement.
+Every neighborhood is different, so each of the following forward-thinking strategies is unique and can be custom-tailored to meet the needs of your community.

-Shake things up and host a company-wide day of service.
-Enlist your employees’ help planting trees, cleaning up a public space, or bringing food to a local food bank or homeless shelter.
-No matter what cause you decide to support, your employees will appreciate the change of pace, and they’ll respect your commitment to giving back to your community.
+Shake things up and host a company-wide day of service by all signing up for the same volunteer opportunity.
+Enlist your employees to help plant trees, clean up a public space, or bring food to a local food bank or homeless shelter.
+These are all great ways to create a positive impact and establish a stronger social connection among your community.
+No matter what cause you decide to support, your employees will appreciate the change of pace, and they'll respect your commitment to giving back to your community.

 Although donating money can be a great way to lend a helping hand (and it's beneficial when tax season rolls around), offering your products or services to members of your community who need them can also make a huge impact.

-Restaurant owners can donate meals to feed frontline workers or a homeless shelter, while retailers can donate goods to clothing drives for a local charity.
-Even simple acts of generosity like providing t-shirts to your local little league team is a great way to show how much you care.
+Restaurant owners can help fight hunger and donate meals to feed frontline workers or a homeless shelter, while retailers can donate goods to clothing drives for a local charity event.
+Even simple acts of generosity like providing t-shirts to your local little league team are great ways to show how much you care.

 It also doubles as a marketing strategy if you include your branding.

-The Nesting Box Market and Creamery, located in Albany Township, PA is a perfect example of a business generously donating its goods.
+Real-world inspiration: The Nesting Box Market and Creamery, located in Albany Township, PA, is a perfect example of a business generously donating its goods.
 In February of 2020, they began donating 150 eggs a month to the Parkland Cares Food Pantry to provide community members in need with fresh, locally raised food.
 In return for this generosity, they received high praise and positive mentions in the press.

 The hard-working members of your community deserve a little gratitude every once in a while.
-Express gratitude for the great things your customers do by offering discounts to people making a positive impact.
+Express appreciation for the great things your customers do by offering discounts to people making a positive impact.

 Take a look at these groups who could always use an extra thank you: